dogoncouch/gentoo-laptop/README.md

 `genkernel` will use the kernel configuration and `genkernel.conf` in `/etc`.

-#### Logging/Cron
-We use `syslog-ng` for logging, and `cronie` for cron.
-If you use something else, and you plan on using our `world` file, make a note that you will need to change it.

 ## Installing Gnome
 This should be done once installation is complete, after rebooting into the new system.
 For this phase, do whatever you did to get networking to work on the install medium.